 How Well Is Cornish College of the Arts Ranked?

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Cornish College of the Arts is ranked #652 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2021 analysis, Cornish College of the Arts is ranked #652 out of 1,715 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into Cornish College of the Arts?

 Cornish College of the Arts has an acceptance rate of 87%, so it is easier to gain admission to this school than some others.
 Still, the admissions staff will examine your application closely to make sure you're a good fit for Cornish College of the Arts.